 These things I do promise and, in proportion as I am faithful to this oath, may happiness and good repute be ever mine, but should I trespass and violate this oath, may the reverse be my lot.

 *This oath was revised by The University of North Carolina-Chapel Hill School of Medicine, Class of 2002.

 Dr. Roper’s introduction: To conclude our ceremony, (name of selected faculty member – usually Executive Associate Dean for Clinical Affairs), will now lead the graduates who so choose in a version of the Prayer of Maimonides adapted by members of the Class of 2010.
 The prayer was written by Marcus Herz, a German physician, in honor of the Jewish physician and philosopher Moses Maimonides.
 As we express our respect for all of the religious traditions represented here today, I would like to invite everyone to join in celebrating the sentiments of the prayer according to your own beliefs and traditions.
 Please rise and remain standing until the graduates and faculty have left the auditorium.

-Leader: Graduates of the Class of___, join with me:
+Leader: Graduates of the Class of 2015, join with me:

 Before I begin my devoted life as healer, I seek strength of spirit and fortitude of mind that I may faithfully execute my work.
 Let not desire for wealth or benefit blind me from seeing truth.
 Let me be worthy of seeing in the sufferer who seeks my advice - a person - neither rich nor poor, friend or foe, good man or bad; of a person in distress, show me only the man, woman, or child.